UCL/Blender_Randomiser/README.md

  [Testing script](/tests/test_integration/test_installing_and_enabling.py) which used [pytest-blender plugin](https://github.com/mondeja/pytest-blender#pytest-blender)

- To use the plugin, you need to install `pytest` and all other dependencies used in testing (`pytest-cov`) in the site-packages of Blender's Python.
-The repo provides some guidance for this [here](https://github.com/mondeja/pytest-blender#usage).
-It is important to make sure you use the correct Python interpreter and pip (Blender's ones) when installing `pytest` and `pytest-cov`.
+The tests make use of the pytest-blender plugin, which has`pytest` and other packages as dependencies (e.g.,`pytest-cov`).
+These need to be installed in the site-packages directory of Blender's Python.
+The pytest-blender repo provides some guidance for this [here](https://github.com/mondeja/pytest-blender#usage).
+It is important to make sure you use Blender's Python interpreter and Blender's pip when installing `pytest` and its dependencies.

  #### Linux:
  Running the following code in a script within Blender: